Acsigen/sysadmin-playground/Containers/Docker.md

 You could also assign the `<dhcp_range>` to a single ip, such as `192.168.1.253/32`.
 The first created container in that network will get that IP, then assign IP addresses manually in the configured range.

+**If you want `ipvlan`, the procedure is the same, just replace `macvlan` in the syntax.**

+The main difference between `macvlan` and `ipvlan` is that *macvlan* will assign a MAC to each container, *ipvlan* will assign only one MAC but can use multple IPs.
+Also, *ipvlan* can work at L2 and L3 OSI layers.

 ## Storage

 Map storage to host: